 We define our critical accounting estimates as those under GAAP that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
 For a description of our critical accounting policies and estimates, please see the disclosures in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2023.
-There have not been any material changes to our critical accounting policies and estimates since December 31, 2023.
+During the nine months ended September 30, 2024, we recorded a Forward contract liability with each Draw Down Notice issued to GEM and have remeasured this Forward contract liability at each quarter end and upon receipt of each Closing Notice from GEM.
+Other than the Forward contract liability critical accounting estimates and changes in the fair value of the Warrant liability, as described in this Quarterly Report, there have not been any material changes to our critical accounting policies and estimates since December 31, 2023.